Night Call (The Twilight Zone)

 "Night Call" is a 1964 episode of the American television anthology series The Twilight Zone directed by Jacques Tourneur.
 The story follows an elderly woman, played by Gladys Cooper, who receives persistent disturbing phone calls from an anonymous caller.
-It is based on Richard Matheson's 1961 short story, "Long Distance Call", although it ends much differently.
+The episode is based on Richard Matheson's short story "Sorry, Right Number" which appeared in the November 1953 issue of Beyond Fantasy Fiction.
+The title was changed to "Long Distance Call" when the story was anthologized.
+The story ends differently than the TV episode.

 Opening narration

 Plot

-An elderly woman, Elva Keene, receives strange anonymous phone calls in the middle of a stormy night.
+An elderly paraplegic woman, Elva Keene, receives strange anonymous phone calls in the middle of a stormy night.
 During the first calls she hears only static.
 Later she hears a man moaning and she repeatedly demands to know who is calling.
 The man continues to call and keeps repeating "Hello?" over and over.
 Finally he says, "Hello?
 Where are you?
 I want to talk to you."
 Elva, terrified, screams at the man to leave her alone.

-The phone company traces the calls to a telephone line that has fallen in a cemetery.

-Elva and her housekeeper, who believes the calls are the result of a bad connection, visit the cemetery where she finds that the line is resting on the grave of her long-deceased fiancé, Brian Douglas.
+Elva calls a phone company, who traces the calls to a telephone line that has fallen in a cemetery.
+Elva and her housekeeper visit the cemetery where she finds that the line is resting on the grave of her long-deceased fiancé, Brian Douglas.
 Elva says that she always insisted on having her own way, and Brian always did what she said.
 Brian died a week before they were to be married.
 That day, she insisted on driving, lost control of the car and hit a tree.
-The accident crippled her and caused Brian to fly through the windshield, killing him.
+The accident killed Brian and rendered her paraplegic.

-Now that she can talk to him again, she won't have to be alone.
+Now that she can talk to him again, she realizes she won't have to be alone.
 At home, she picks up the phone and calls to Brian's ghost, pleading with him to answer.
 He replies that she told him to leave her alone and that he always does what she says.
 Then the line goes dead, leaving Elva alone and crying in her bed.